jh3nd3rs0n/jargyle/README.md

             The space separated list of socket settings for the server-facing socket

         socks5.onUdpAssociate.clientFacingBindHost=HOST
-            The binding host name or address for the client-facing UDP socket (default is 0.0.0.0)
+            The binding host name or address for the client-facing UDP socket

         socks5.onUdpAssociate.clientFacingBindPortRanges=[PORT_RANGE1[ PORT_RANGE2[ ...]]]
-            The space separated list of binding port ranges for the client-facing UDP socket (default is 0)
+            The space separated list of binding port ranges for the client-facing UDP socket

         socks5.onUdpAssociate.clientFacingSocketSettings=[SOCKET_SETTING1[ SOCKET_SETTING2[...]]]
             The space separated list of socket settings for the client-facing UDP socket

         socks5.onUdpAssociate.peerFacingBindHost=HOST
-            The binding host name or address for the peer-facing UDP socket (default is 0.0.0.0)
+            The binding host name or address for the peer-facing UDP socket

         socks5.onUdpAssociate.peerFacingBindPortRanges=[PORT_RANGE1[ PORT_RANGE2[ ...]]]
-            The space separated list of binding port ranges for the peer-facing UDP socket (default is 0)
+            The space separated list of binding port ranges for the peer-facing UDP socket

         socks5.onUdpAssociate.peerFacingSocketSettings=[SOCKET_SETTING1[ SOCKET_SETTING2[...]]]
             The space separated list of socket settings for the peer-facing UDP socket

         socks5.onUdpAssociate.relayBufferSize=INTEGER_BETWEEN_1_AND_2147483647
-            The buffer size in bytes for relaying the data (default is 1024)
+            The buffer size in bytes for relaying the data

         socks5.onUdpAssociate.relayIdleTimeout=INTEGER_BETWEEN_1_AND_2147483647
-            The timeout in milliseconds on relaying no data (default is 60000)
+            The timeout in milliseconds on relaying no data

         socks5.onUdpAssociate.relayInboundBandwidthLimit=INTEGER_BETWEEN_1_AND_2147483647
             The upper limit on bandwidth in bytes per second of receiving inbound data to be relayed